|

 Fujitsu is the leading Japanese information and communication technology (ICT) company offering a full range of technology products, solutions and services.
 Approximately 126,000 Fujitsu people support customers in more than 100 countries.
 We use our experience and the power of ICT to shape the future of society with our customers.
 Fujitsu Limited (TSE:6702) reported consolidated revenues of 3.6 trillion yen (US$34 billion) for the fiscal year ended March 31, 2021.
 For more information, please see www.fujitsu.com.

-Source: Fujitsu Ltd Sectors: Cloud & Enterprise, Digitalization
+Source: Fujitsu Ltd Sectors: Enterprise IT, Digitalization

 Copyright ©2025 JCN Newswire.
 All rights reserved.
 A division of Japan Corporate News Network.